geraintpalmer/SAS-R/LabSheets/Week_02.md

-        str1 = "This is a string that I will learn to manipulate" str2 = ", string manipulation is very useful." str = str1 + str2
+        str1 = "This is a string that I will learn to manipulate" str2 = ", string manipulation is very useful." string = str1 + str2
-        print str
+        print string
-        print len(str)
+        print len(string)
-        print str[0]
+        print string[0]
-        print str[-1]
+        print string[-1]
-        print str[3:7]
+        print string[3:7]

-    We see that python index a string, starting at 0, we can also use negative values to start from the end.
+    We see that python indexes a string, starting at 0, we can also use negative values to start from the end.

-        index = str.index("string")
+        index = str1.index("string")
         print index
         print str1[index:index + len("string")]